What I think is true:

 What to do:

-There are a broad range of new skills required to navigate this landscape.
+There is a broad range of new skills required to navigate this landscape.
 Agencies either need a global strategy or deal locally with a narrower band of what is possible in-house.
 Next generation agencies like SapientNitro and others are technical first.

 With the right structure, process and partners agencies can cover the entire spectrum of digital.